-1) Place a piece of sticky tape over the clear centre dial cover, and pull if off quickly to remove the clear plastic centre dial cover as in the picture below:
+1) Place a piece of sticky tape over the clear centre dial cover and pull if off quickly to safely remove the clear plastic centre dial cover.

 7) Move the cotton bud from side to side to get to the complete insides of the cup (see above and below).